offapi/rbac-23andme-oauth2/README.md

 ## What is Genetic Access Control?

-Using the (23andme API)[https://api.23andme.com/docs/reference/] it is now possible to utilize genetic profile information and likely phenotypes in custom applications.
-This means you can now restrict access to your site based on traits including sex, ancestry, disease susceptability, and arbitrary characteristics associated with single-nucleotide polymorphisms (SNPs) in a person's genotype.
+Using the [23andme API](https://api.23andme.com/docs/reference/) it is now possible to utilize genetic profile information and likely phenotypes in custom applications.
+This means you can restrict access to your site based on traits including sex, ancestry, disease susceptability, and arbitrary characteristics associated with single-nucleotide polymorphisms (SNPs) in a person's genotype.